 Tel: 089 26 69 49

 Located in the same post-industrial building as the Stadtmuseum, the Stadtcafé is light, spacious and airy.
 The front section has decadent red plush furniture and a view of the huge hole which is St-Jakobs-Platz, while the rear with its simple wooden furniture feels more like a traditional café; in fine weather the café expands into the pleasant courtyard of the museum.
-The thick black spectacle quotient is as high as you might expect (the café is popular with the film aficionados who frequent the neighbouring Filmmuseum), with an enormous selection of international newspapers adding to the intellectual air.
+The thick black spectacle quotient is as high as you might expect (the café is also popular with the film aficionados who frequent the neighbouring Filmmuseum), with an enormous selection of international newspapers adding to the intellectual air.